Self-Funded Health Care Plans/Self-Insured Employers

 What if the third party administrator is not the problem?

-If the problem is not with the third party administrator, you may have appeal rights under the Federal Employee Retirement Income Security Act (ERISA) and you may wish to contact the U.S. Department of Labor.
+If the problem is not with the third party administrator, you may have appeal rights under the Employee Retirement Income Security Act (ERISA) and you may wish to contact the U.S. Department of Labor with an exception in some situation for prescription benefit claims processed by PBM’s Licensed in the state of Oklahoma.

 How do I know if my employer-sponsored health care benefit is a self-funded health care plan?